-The System's funded ratio on an Actuarial Value of Assets basis is projected to continue to drop over the next 30 years, as the City appropriates less than the actuarially determined contribution amount.
+The System's funded ratio on an Actuarial Value of Assets basis is projected to continue to drop over the next 30 years as contributions continue to lag the Tread Water cost.

-The second graph below shows the projected contributions compared to the actuarial determined contributions shown in dollars.
+The second graph below shows the projected contributions compared to the actuarially determined contributions shown in dollars.
 The member contributions are in maroon and the City's contributions are in gold.
 Similar to the historical graph before, the red line represents the Tread Water cost necessary to avoid decreasing funded status.